Available with Standard or Advanced license.

-If your data contains representations before replica creation, they will be included with replication.
-If you apply a symbol to a feature in one replica and synchronize, the symbol will also be applied to the feature in the relative replica.
+If your data contains representations before replica creation, they will be included in the replica.
+If you apply a symbol to a feature in one replica and synchronize, the symbol will be applied to the feature in the relative replica.
 Modifications to representations are not supported.

 Terrains and network datasets

 When replicating network datasets and terrains, only the feature classes used to build these data structures can be replicated.
 The actual terrain data structures, terrain, and network datasets are not replicated.
 For feature classes that participate in a network dataset or terrain to be replicated, they must be registered as versioned and meet data requirements for replication.
 You can rebuild the terrain or network dataset in the child replica's geodatabase after replica creation.

 Regarding network datasets, turn feature classes and traffic and time zone tables are not replicated.
 However, signpost feature classes are replicated.